 In the fiscal year that ended June 30, 2014, AHS continued to focus on reducing the number of animals coming into our shelters, increasing the number of animals placed in the community, and reducing the rate of humane euthanasia.

-About Animal Tracks Animal Tracks, the magazine of Animal Humane Society, is published twice a year in April and November.
+About Animal Tracks Animal Tracks, Animal Humane Society's magazine, is published twice a year in April and November.
 It is mailed to donors and individuals enrolled in our Training School and educational programs.

 After extensive research and planning, AHS has rolled out an improved adoption process designed to better meet the needs of our customers.